harjyotbagga/md-blog/README.md

-# A Markdown Blog Webpage
+# MD-Blog - A Markdown Blog
 A blog-website with markdown support.

 ## Installation